jolie/docs/web/getting-started/hello_world.md

 * import the service definition `Console` from the package `console`;
 * define a service `Hello` that:
-  * starts an instance of `Console`, called `C`;
+  * embeds and starts an instance of `Console`, called `C`;
   * sends the message `"Hello, world!"` to the `println` operation of service `C`.

 We can already see some characteristics of a Jolie program:

-* we can include other source files by means of the `include` primitive;
+* we can include other definitions by means of the primitive `import`;
 * the entry point of a Jolie program is the `main` code block;
-* we can send a message to a service with a native primitive \(Line 4\).
+* we can send a message to a service with a native primitive.

-The last point differs from classical programming languages and is peculiar to Jolie: the `println@Console( "Hello, world!" )()` line is a [solicit-response](../language-tools-and-standard-library/basics/communication-ports/) statement, which is a communication primitive.
+The last point differs from classical programming languages and is peculiar to Jolie: the `println@Console( "Hello, world!" )()` line is a [solicit-response](https://docs.jolie-lang.org/v1.10.x/language-tools-and-standard-library/basics/communication-ports/using_communication_ports.html) statement, which is a communication primitive.

 ## Running a Jolie service